-Student Journal - The Southern Queensland Student Chapter at The Life of Mine Conference
+Student Journal - AusIMM's Life of Mine Conference

-From the 2nd to the 4th of August, I was given the opportunity to attend the Life of Mine conference held by AusIMM and the University of Queensland’s Sustainable Minerals Institute’s CWiMI.
+From 2-4 August, I was given the opportunity to attend the Life of Mine conference held by AusIMM and the University of Queensland’s Sustainable Minerals Institute’s CWiMI.
 The three-day conference was filled with many technical presentations from industry and academic speakers with a range of ideas and experiences.

-Attending events like Life of Mine can be a transformative experience for young industry professionals, offering a wealth of benefits that extend far beyond the presentations.
-These events serve as dynamic platforms for technical development, networking, and personal growth, making them an invaluable opportunity for anyone looking to make a mark in their field.
+Being part of events like Life of Mine can be a transformative experience for young industry professionals, offering a wealth of benefits that extend far beyond the presentations.
+These conferences serve as dynamic platforms for technical development, networking, and personal growth, making them an invaluable opportunity for anyone looking to make a mark in their field.

 I highly recommend attending events like Life of Mine to young professionals and look forward to continuing my involvement with AusIMM into the future!